jhwhenry/cpd/CPD_Upgrade_465_to_485.md

 Save the output to a file named wkc-db2u-log-conf.txt .

 #### 1.1.3 If you installed hotfixes, uninstall all hotfixes
-Edit custom resources (e.g. Zensevice, CCS, WKC, AE) and remove all hotfix references if any.
+Edit custom resources including CCS, WKC, AnalyticsEngine and remove all hotfix references if any.

 #### 1.1.4 Uninstall the service(s) not in use
 **Uninstall the Data Privacy service**